Flexible wing: Advanced concepts

 In the 21st. century, new materials possessing both flexibility and strength are being experimented with, in order to merge control surfaces into the main wing surface.
 For example, a flexible wing flap has been test flown on a Gulfstream III.
 Flexible aerofoils and control surfaces operate by regular deformation of the wing material.
 Current challenges are centred around deforming the material to manipulate aerodynamic loads without exceeding the materials elastic limit.

 The key benefits of flexible aerofoils are the reductions in aerodynamic drag.
 Current flight control mechanisms operate using hinges, which significantly disrupt the airflow and even generate vortices between the control surface and wing boundary.
 A flexible aerofoil can smoothly alter its shape to deflect the airflow, allowing the aerodynamic forces to be controlled without creating 'gaps' between hinges.

 For smaller craft, the increasing sophistication of smart control systems is being combined with flexible technologies to create articulated wings which mimic the natural flexing of birds' wings in flight.
 It is now even practicable to use a bird-like flapping action to provide thrust as an ornithopter.
 The UTIAS Snowbird ornithopter of 2010 was human-powered.

+The technology has been given various names, such as the morphing wing, smart airfoil or adaptive compliant wing.